-Your trip in Israel was memorable, filled with culture, history, sightseeing and of course, the food, but now you want to pick up a few souvenirs from Israel to help create the last memories of your Israel adventure.
-Whether you are stocking up on gifts for your friends and family back home or looking to bring a little memento for yourself, Israel is full of specialized gifts and a few classic souvenir items that are worth making extra room in your suitcase for.
-Here are the top 10 best souvenirs from Israel.
+Your trip to Israel was memorable, filled with culture, history, sightseeing, and of course, amazing food.
+Now you want to pick up a few of the best souvenirs from Israel to keep the memories alive.
+Whether you are stocking up on gifts for your friends and family back home or looking to bring a little memento for yourself, Israel is full of specialized gifts.
+A few classic souvenir items that are worth making extra room in your suitcase for.
+Here are the best souvenirs from Israel.

-You likely sampled some of the olive oil while eating out in the many restaurants and cafes, or nibbled on a few olives alongside your falafel to take note of the fresh olives in Israel.
-The holy land is filled with olive groves especially in the Galilee region known for their production of high-quality olive oil.
-Definitely worth stocking up on some extra virgin olive oil as a souvenir from Israel.
+You likely sampled some of the olive oil while eating out in the many restaurants and cafes in Israel, or nibbled on a few fresh olives alongside your falafel.
+The holy land is filled with olive groves, especially in the Galilee region.
+It’s famous for its production of high-quality olive oil.
+Its definitely worth stocking up on some extra virgin olive oil as a souvenir from Israel.

-Israel is filled with artisans creating unique jewelry pieces from silver, gold and natural stones.
+Israel is filled with artisans creating unique jewelry pieces from silver, gold, and natural stones.
 Often metalsmiths will engrave both in English and Hebrew for special personalized gifts.
-Many Jewelers in Israel will make customized pieces depending on what you are looking for.
-It is worth checking out some of the small boutiques in Neve Tzedek or the Shuk Hapishpishim in Old Jaffa to buy jewelry souvenirs from Israel.
+Many jewelers in Israel will make customized pieces depending on what you are looking for.
+It is worth checking out our handpicked collection of jewelry or our typographic jewelry collection from talented Israeli artisans.

-Tasting like candy, dates in Israel are a delicacy and you can find them in all forms from fresh to dried, or right off the tree.
-Piled high in the shuk markets or in large kilogram boxes, fresh Medjool dates are everywhere in Israel.
+Israeli dates are a healthy delicacy that taste like candy, and you can find them in all forms.
+Fresh to dried, or right off the tree, they melt in your mouth.
+Piled high in the markets such as Tel Aviv’s famous Carmel Market, fresh Medjool dates are everywhere in Israel.
 They are also much cheaper to purchase in Israel than in western countries.
-Dried dates last for quite a while making them easy to travel with and a must-buy souvenir from Israel.
+Dried dates last for quite a while, making them easy to travel with and a must-buy souvenir from Israel.

-From Biblical pottery to modern day works of art, there is a vibrant art scene in Israel and many ceramics to choose from.
-You will come across many different styles and techniques all throughout Israel and if you see something you like, worth buying it on the spot!
-However, it is worth noting if you are walking through the shuk (market) chances are you will find the same ceramics at certain vendors that are more mass produced.
-If you are looking for a more unique souvenir piece that is hand-done it’s better to look in small boutiques.
+From Biblical pottery to modern-day works of art, there is a vibrant art scene in Israel and many ceramics to choose from.
+You will come across many different styles and techniques all throughout Israel and if you see something you like, it’s worth buying it on the spot!
+However, it is worth noting if you are walking through the shuk (market) chances are you will only mass-produced pieces.

 Bamba, Bisli, and Chocolate

-Israel is known for having many snacks and what better way to connect to the local culture than by eating the regional snacks.
-Bamba, the puffy peanut flavored corn snack is addictive and light, making it easy to pack a few bags in your suitcase.
-Bisli is another Israeli staple, a savory snack that comes in different shapes and flavors like grill and falafel, it is also easy to munch on.
-Lastly, Israeli chocolate is always popular and locally made making it the perfect Israel souvenir that is inexpensive and delicious to bring home to friends.
+Israel is known for having many snacks, and what better way to connect to the local culture than by eating the regional snacks.
+Bamba, the puffy peanut-flavored corn snack, is addictive and light, making it easy to pack a few bags in your suitcase.
+Bisli is another Israeli staple, a savory, crunchy snack that comes in different shapes and flavors, like grill and falafel.
+Lastly, Israeli chocolate is always popular and locally made, making it the perfect Israel souvenir that is inexpensive and delicious to bring home to friends.

-Silan – Date Honey, but make sure you have enough room to bring as the jars can be quite heavy but this sweet treat is worth it
+Silan – Date honey is a great, sweet alternative to regular honey.
+Make sure you have enough room to bring it home, as the jars can be quite heavy, but this sweet treat is worth it

 Za’atar – A special blend of Mediterranean spices that is used in a lot of Israeli cooking.
 This spice can be purchased fresh from the marketplaces or in local grocery stores.
-Take it home with you as a souvenir from Israel to keep the memory of this authentic Israeli flavor.
+Take it home with you as a souvenir from Israel to add a dash of Israeli flavor to your cooking.

-Black Coffee – Israel is known for its coffee, ranging from espressos, cafe “ha’fuchs” (the israeli version of a latte) and the black Turkish coffee.
+Black Coffee – Israel is known for its coffee, ranging from espressos, “cafe hafuch” (the Israeli version of a cappuccino), and black Turkish coffee “cafe shachor”.
 Spiced with cardamom and served piping hot, it is worth buying some black coffee to bring home with you.